 - Aged for 14 months in French Oak, 30% new

 - The wine sits in the glass with a dark mauve and crimson red rim.
 Classic and traditional Left Bank Bordeaux-style nose of ripe cassis, blackberry, and assorted blue fruits with a touch of chapparal.
-The entry is robust with notes of blackberry pie, black cherry, and impressive weight.
-Soft tannins and a bright finish round out the wine with a lingering touch of orange peel.
+The entry is robust with blackberry pie notes and black cherry, and it has an impressive weight: soft tannins and a bright finish round out the wine with a lingering touch of orange peel.

 Country | United States |